MyUNiDAYS/unidays-javascript/README.md

 #### Making the call

 The method to get the URL to make a client-to-server request with is `createScriptUrl(args...)`.
-To implement this method you first need to ensure that you have access to all required transaction details.
+To implement this method, you first need to ensure that you have access to all required transaction details.

-Once you have access to this transaction information, create a UnidaysTracking object, providing the mandatory parameters as arguments (`UnidaysTracking(partnerId, currency, transactionId, code)`) and call `.createScriptUrl(args...)` where the `args` are the transaction details you are required to send to the UNiDAYS Tracking API.
+Once you have access to this transaction information, create a UnidaysTracking object, providing the [mandatory parameters](#mandatory-parameters) as arguments `new UnidaysTracking(partnerId, currency, transactionId, code)` and call `.createScriptUrl(args...)`, where the `args` are the transaction details you have contractually agreed to send to UNiDAYS.

 #### Return